dotnet/docs/docs/csharp/whats-new/csharp-11.md

 ## UTF-8 string literals

 You can specify the `u8` suffix on a string literal to specify UTF-8 character encoding.
+If your application needs UTF-8 strings, for HTTP string constants or similar text protocols, you can use this feature to simplify the creation of UTF-8 strings.

 You can learn more about UTF-8 string literals in the string literal section of the article on [builtin reference types](../language-reference/builtin-types/reference-types.md#utf-8-string-literals).